nianeyna/ao3downloader/README.md

 ## Instructions

-1. install [python](https://www.python.org/downloads/). make sure to install version 3.9.0 or later. see [announcements](#announcements) for the most recent version of python that is confirmed to work with the script - when in doubt, install that version.
+1. install python [from this link](https://www.python.org/downloads/release/python-3114/). **do not install the latest version of python**, or a version of python lower than 3.9.0.
 2. download the repository as a zip file. the "repository" means the folder containing the code.
    - if you are reading this on [github](https://github.com/nianeyna/ao3downloader), you can download the repository by clicking on the "Code" button in github and selecting "Download ZIP"
    - if you are reading this on [my website](https://nianeyna.dev/ao3downloader/), you can download the repository by clicking the button at the top of the page that says "Click to Download"